 At Docxonomy, solving complex information challenges is part of our DNA.
 Our proprietary, user-friendly connector technology allows you to quickly find and retrieve all of your company’s digital information—documents, pictures, video, and audio—wherever it’s stored.
 Whether it’s on an on-premise shared drive (or NAS, short for network-attached storage) or on any number of cloud-based tools, including Google Drive, Box, DropBox, SharePoint, Documentum, and others, you can find it, use it, and monetize it fast.
-All for the surprisingly low monthly price of just $15 per user.
+All for the surprisingly low monthly price.

 If we can deliver all that in a way that requires minimal or no IT support, a user-friendly guide to help you understand some of the most common terms and acronyms used in connection with ECM and Docxonomy should be a snap.